 - Always have a plan before writing an article.
 Write out the first 50 articles you want to put on your blog.

 - Give extra value by answering their questions.
-Don’t just provide abstract principles to your audience.
+Don’t just provide abstract principles to your target audience.
 Go the extra mile to provide extra value to them so that they don’t have to look for solutions elsewhere.

 - Include call to action (CTA) buttons or links on your blog.
 What do you want your reader to do when they finish reading your content?
 Leave a comment, buy an e-book, subscribe, or join your email list?